-I am happy to accept Senator Ruane's amendment to the Order of Business, and we can take her Bill.
+I am happy to accept Senator Ruane's amendment to the Order of Business.
+We can take her Bill.

-Senators Humphreys, Lombard and Kieran O'Donnell raised the important issue of climate change and I am happy to review and reflect upon the remarks made about the recent statements in the House on climate change.
+Senators Humphreys, Lombard and Kieran O'Donnell raised the important issue of climate change.
+I am happy to review and reflect on the remarks made about the recent statements in the House on climate change.
 I would be happy to meet Senator Humphreys and the group leaders in the new year to discuss that issue.

 With regard to the other transport matters, I am sure our fine Minister for Transport, Tourism and Sport, Deputy Ross, will take notice of the Senator's remarks on his car going around a particular part of the Minister's constituency.

 We need to introduce penalty points for bad stunts.

 There were enough bad stunts here this morning and last night to earn people a lot of penalty points.

 To respond to Senator James Reilly and with regard to the greenway, we commend all those involved.
 We will have a debate on greenway tourism.